View courses in

 Analysis and discussion of the historical and cultural aspects of the Deaf; the influence of geographic, cultural, educational, and economic forces on Deaf people; and the patterns of social change during the nineteenth and twentieth centuries.
 Introduces students to specific cultural and historical experiences and acquaints them with literature in the field.
 4 cr.

-SED DE 551: Deaf Literature and ASL Folklore
+SED DE 551: Teaching Deaf Literature and Visual Arts

 SED DE 552: Seminar: Selected Topics in Deaf Studies